danbar/qr_decomposition/README.md

 qr_decomposition
 ================

-qr_decomposition is a Python package for computing the QR decomposition.
+qr_decomposition is a Python 3 package for computing the QR decomposition of a given matrix.

-Therefore, the following algorithms are implemented:
+Therefore, the package implements the following algorithms:
 * Gram-Schmidt process
 * Householder reflection
 * Givens rotation